awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 The SDK credential store holds your credentials in encrypted form by using Windows cryptographic APIs.
 These APIs are not available on other platforms, so the AWS Tools for PowerShell Core module uses the :code:`ini`-format shared credentials file exclusively, and supports writing new credential profiles to the shared credential file.
 This support is slated for a future release of the AWS Tools for Windows PowerShell.

-The following examples that use the :code:`Set-AWSCredentials` cmdlet show the options for handling credential profiles on Windows with either the :guilabel:`AWSPowerShell` or :guilabel:`AWSPowerShell.NetCore` modules:
+The following examples that use the :code:`Set-AWSCredential` cmdlet show the options for handling credential profiles on Windows with either the :guilabel:`AWSPowerShell` or :guilabel:`AWSPowerShell.NetCore` modules:

 .. code-block:: none

     # Writes a new (or updates existing) profile with name "myProfileName"
     # in the encrypted SDK store file

-    Set-AWSCredentials -AccessKey akey -SecretKey skey -StoreAs myProfileName
+    Set-AWSCredential -AccessKey akey -SecretKey skey -StoreAs myProfileName

     # Checks the encrypted SDK credential store for the profile and then
     # falls back to the shared credentials file in the default location

-    Set-AWSCredentials -ProfileName myProfileName
+    Set-AWSCredential -ProfileName myProfileName

     # Bypasses the encrypted SDK credential store and attempts to load the
     # profile from the ini-format credentials file "mycredentials" in the
     # folder C:\MyCustomPath

-    Set-AWSCredentials -ProfileName myProfileName -ProfileLocation C:\MyCustomPath\mycredentials
+    Set-AWSCredential -ProfileName myProfileName -ProfileLocation C:\MyCustomPath\mycredentials

 The following examples show the behavior of the :guilabel:`AWSPowerShell.NetCore` module on the Linux or Mac OS X operating systems: